EZ-Robotics/EZ-Template/docs/Docs/constructor.md

   // Ticks per Rotation of Encoder
   ,600

-  // External Gear Ratio of Tracking Wheel(MUST BE DECIMAL)
+  // External Gear Ratio of Tracking Wheel (MUST BE DECIMAL)
-  //    (or gear ratio of tracking wheel)
   // eg. if your drive is 84:36 where the 36t is sensored, your RATIO would be 2.333.
   // eg. if your drive is 36:60 where the 60t is sensored, your RATIO would be 0.6.
   ,1